-We know computing hardware is getting faster and cheaper, creating all sorts of exciting and disruptive opportunities for the savvy manager.
+We know computing hardware1 is getting faster and cheaper, creating all sorts of exciting and disruptive opportunities for the savvy manager.
 But what's really going on inside the box?
-It's software that makes the magic of computing happen.
+It's software2 that makes the magic of computing happen.
 Without software, your PC would be a heap of silicon wrapped in wires encased in plastic and metal.
 But it's the instructions-the software code-that enable a computer to do something wonderful, driving the limitless possibilities of information technology.

 Software is everywhere.
-An inexpensive cell phone has about one million lines of code, while the average car contains nearly one hundred million.R.
+An inexpensive cell phone has about one million lines of code.R.
 Charette, "Why Software Fails," IEEE Spectrum, September 2005.
+Ford automobiles actually have more lines of code than Twitter and Facebook combined.S.
+Lacy, "Is Atlassian the Next Big Enterprise Software IPO?"
+Pando Daily, February 22, 2012.
 In this chapter we'll take a peek inside the chips to understand what software is.
 A lot of terms are associated with software: operating systems, applications, enterprise software, distributed systems, and more.
 We'll define these terms up front, and put them in a managerial context.
 A follow-up chapter, Chapter 10 "Software in Flux: Partly Cloudy and Sometimes Free", will focus on changes impacting the software business, including open source software, software as a service (SaaS), and cloud computing.
 These changes are creating an environment radically different from the software industry that existed in prior decades-confronting managers with a whole new set of opportunities and challenges.